 Outhouse Races, Anchorage, AK

-You know you’re an Alaskan (at least honorary) when… you travel to Anchorage in the winter for Fur Rendezvous.
-The highlight of this unique festival is watching locals race outhouses (is what it sounds like) down the streets of Anchorage.
+You know you’re an Alaskan (or at least an honorary Alaskan) when you travel to Anchorage in the winter for the annual Fur Rendezvous.
+The highlight of this unique festival is watching locals race outhouses—it is exactly what it sounds like—down the streets of Anchorage.

 Benny Benson Memorial, Seward, AK

-After you find the perfect Alaska summer job and apply for it, be sure to make plans to see some of these weird attractions that can only be found in Alaska.
-If one of our tour jobs don’t make your summer plenty memorable, but adding some crazy sights to the mix makes for great “do you know?” when you get back home.
+After you find the perfect Alaska summer job and apply for it, be sure to make plans to see some of these weird attractions we mentioned.
+The tour job will make your summer plenty memorable, but adding some crazy sights to the mix makes for great “do you know?” when you get back home.